What Is Binge Eating Disorder: Symptoms, Causes, and Treatment

 The warning signs of binge eating disorder are connected to the frequency, the nature of the binges, and their emotional aspect.
-Binge eating is cyclical, uncontrollable, and it’s often driven by a need to soothe negative emotions.
+Binge eating is cyclical, and uncontrollable, and it’s often driven by a need to soothe negative emotions.
 Still, you should remember that emotional overeating is not considered an eating disorder – it’s an eating behavior.
 But if you feel that you use food as a primary way to cope with uncomfortable emotions and feelings, you should reach out for help.

 A person can be diagnosed with a binge eating disorder if binge episodes occur at least once a week for three months.
 Binge eating symptoms include: